awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    `9376 16F3 450B 7D80 6CBD 9725 D581 6730 3B78 9C72`

-   If the fingerprint string does not match, do not install the agent, and contact Amazon Web Services\.
+   If the fingerprint string doesn't match, don't install the agent\.
+Contact Amazon Web Services\.

    After you have verified the fingerprint, you can use it to verify the signature of the CloudWatch agent package\.